FerretDB/FerretDB/CONTRIBUTING.md

 You will need Go 1.18 as FerretDB extensively uses ([fuzzing](https://go.dev/doc/tutorial/fuzz)) and [generics](https://go.dev/doc/tutorial/generics)).
 If your package manager does not provide it yet, please install it from [go.dev](https://go.dev/dl/).

-Tests are grouped by argument type.
-Please add a blank line in between different groups.

 ### Cloning the Repository

 After forking FerretDB on GitHub, you can clone the repository: